simonlongtester/simonlongtester.github.io/index.md

-## Simon Long - The Testing Advocate
+## Simon Long - Tester -Test Coach -Test Leader -Test Advocate

-### Tester -Test Coach -Test Leader -Test Advocate  basically loves talking and doing all things testing!
+### Loves talking and doing all things testing!

 #### A bit about me